ufrrj-labweb/Visage-V1.1./README.md

 Code and images used for the VISAGE research project.

-V1.1 version, made to adress some issues in the original code Model now available on hugging faces:
+V1.1 version, made to adress some issues in the original code

+Model now available on hugging faces:
 <https://huggingface.co/MHCTDS/visage>

-The Python version is 3.11.9
+The Python version is 3.8, for extra stability at the cost of speed.
-Please use:
-Transformers=4.39.1
-Accelerate=0.27.2

 If the data is not available, we might not have released it yet for public use, as it contains sensitive data in the form of user ids.

 If your aim is not to reproduce the results but just use the code to learn, the content of this repository with no data is enough.

 Acellerate is a library that allows for the automatic parallelization of code using multiple CPUs, GPUs and NPUs based on the configuration you use, with the option of configuring your own settings or letting it auto recognize your hardware on installation via pip.

-Requirements was made for mac, so it might not work on other pc
+Requirements was made for mac, so it might not work on other pc, adapt it as necessary.

 Project Organization
 ------------